LambdaHack/LambdaHack/PLAYING.markdown

                n      down-right

-Pressing a capital letter corresponding to a direction key will have the character run in that direction until something interesting occurs.
+Pressing a capital letter corresponding to a direction key will have the hero run in that direction until something interesting occurs.

 It's also possible to move using the numerical keypad, with Shift for running and the middle '5' key for resting.
 (If you are using the curses frontend,